Liar Paradox

 Russell, Tarski, Kripke, Barwise-Etchemendy, and Priest (among many others) deserve credit for providing a philosophical justification for their proposed solutions while also providing a formal treatment in symbolic logic that shows in detail both the character and implications of their proposed solutions.
 The theories of Russell and of Quine-Tarski do provide a treatment of the Strengthened Liar, but at the cost of assigning complex levels to the relevant sentences.
 On the positive side, their treatment does not take Russell’s radical step of ruling out all self-reference.
 Kripke’s elegant and careful treatment of the Classical Liar stumbles on the Strengthened Liar.
 Barwise and Etchemendy’s way out avoids these problems, but requires accepting the idea that no sentence can be used to say anything about the whole world, including the semantics of our language.
 Priest’s way out requires giving up our intuition that no context-free, unambiguous sentence is both true and false.

-Perhaps more work needs to be done in finding the best way, or the best ways, out of the Liar Paradox that will preserve the most important intuitions we have about semantics while avoiding semantic incoherence.
+In conclusion, it appears that more work needs to be done in finding the best way, or the best ways, out of the Liar Paradox that will preserve the most important intuitions we have about semantics while avoiding semantic incoherence.
 In this vein, one can draw a pessimistic conclusion and an optimist conclusion.
 Taking the pessimistic route, Putnam says:

 If you want to say something about the liar sentence, in the sense of being able to give final answers to the questions “Is it meaningful or not?
 And if it is meaningful, is it true or false?
 Does it express a proposition or not?
 Does it have a truth value or not?
 And which one?” then you will always fail.
 In closing, let me say that even if Tarski was wrong (as I believe he was) in supposing that ordinary language is a theory and hence can be described as “consistent” or “inconsistent,” and even if Kripke and others have shown that it is possible to construct languages that contain their own truth-predicates, still, the fact remains that the totality of our desires with respect to how a truth-predicate should behave in a semantically closed language, in particular, our desire to be able to say without paradox of an arbitrary sentence in such a language that it is true, or that it is false, or that it is neither true nor false, cannot be adequately satisfied.
 The very act of interpreting a language that contains a liar sentence creates a hierarchy of interpretations, and the reflection that this generates does not terminate in an answer to the questions “Is the liar sentence meaningful or meaningless, or if it is meaningful, is it true or false?”
 (Putnam 2000)